maseh90/CS329masonHARTWEGER/README.md

 Then, change drive (in Terminal) to the correct folder where the downloaded repository files are stored, and execute the command "python3 search.py" to run the simulation.
 The simulation will generate a random 3D creature every time this command is executed.
 If the command fails to generate a creature, simply terminate the program (if haulted) and re-run the command.
 In the next iteration, the creature will be able to change and evolve over generations, but this has not yet been implemented.

+To avoid any list indices out-of-range or potential difficulties, please change the constant.py file to run for greater than 10 "generations" and "population size."
+There is the potential for errors occurring without doing this.
+Moreover, please download the file from the GitHub by pressing the green "Code <>" button above, and select the option to download as a .zip file.

 ## 9. <ins>References and Source Material</ins>

 This is a part of an assignment for the course CS 396 (Artificial Life) at Northwestern University.